Scholarships and Financial Support for Authors Writing Children’s and Young Adult Literature

 We will ask clarifying questions such as:

 Do you make under $65,000 a year as a single person or does your combined household (two adults) earn under $100,000 per year?
+A copy of your taxes may be required for workshops over $1000 USD.

 Are you receiving government or humanitarian assistance (healthcare, housing, or food support)?